School of Consciousness

 Facilitators are trained to model and scaffold conscious behavior through presence, empathy, and firm but loving redirection.
 If a pattern of behavior consistently disrupts the learning environment, we will initiate a collaborative process with the family to explore solutions.
 In rare cases, if the needs of the child exceed what SofCon can safely support, a transition may be recommended in the child’s best interest.

-We believe that all behavior makes sense in context, and every child deserves understanding and guidance—not control.
+We believe that all behavior makes sense in context, and every child deserves understanding and guidance, not control.

 SofCon is a registered 501(c)(3) nonprofit organization.
 While tuition payments are not tax-deductible, there are several other ways you may be able to support the community and receive a charitable deduction on your taxes.

-Below are the types of contributions that may qualify for tax-deductible receipts, according to IRS guidelines:
+Below are the types of contributions that qualify for tax-deductible receipts, according to IRS guidelines:

 1. Donations Above and Beyond Tuition